CDL Pathway

 CDL School Red Flags

-The fastest way to lose money is to enroll before verifying the provider, testing path, contract, and refund terms.
-Pressure and vague claims are red flags.
+The fastest way to lose money is signing up before you check the school, the testing path, the contract, and the refund terms.
+High-pressure sales and vague promises are warning signs.